National Weather Service Forecast for: Mashpee MA

 Night

-Saturday Night: Mostly cloudy, with a low around 49.
-West wind around 6 mph.
+Friday Night: Mostly clear, with a low around 54.
+Northeast wind 3 to 6 mph.

 Showers